chanzuckerberg/czid-web/README.md

 irb(main):001:0> User.create(email: 'your@email.com', password: 'yourpass', password_confirmation: 'yourpass', authentication_token: 'your_auth_token')
 ```

-You can then log in with the emaill/password you put in.
+You can then log in with the emaill/password you specified.

 ## Testing